yaocccc/vim-line/README.md

   hi LineColor3 ctermbg=25
   hi LineColor4 ctermbg=NONE

-if you want to add something to you statusline line you chould flow those:
+if you want to add something to you statusline:

 Example:
   let g:line_statusline_getters = ['CocErrCount', 'GitStatus', 'GitInfo']